 PCs equipped with wireless cards or adapters can communicate without cumbersome cables.
 By sharing the same wireless settings, within their transmission radius, they form a wireless network.
 This is sometimes called a WLAN, or Wireless Local Area Network.
-The Wireless-G Broadband Router bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.
+The Wireless-G Broadband Router with 2 Phone Ports bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.

 With your networks all connected, wired, wireless, and the Internet, you can now share files and Internet access-and even play games.
-All the while, the Wireless-G Broadband Router protects your networks from unauthorized and unwelcome users.
+All the while, the Wireless-G Broadband Router with 2 Phone Ports protects your networks from unauthorized and unwelcome users.

 Linksys recommends using the Setup CD-ROM for first-time installation of the Router.
-If you do not wish to run the Setup Wizard on the Setup CD-ROM, then use the instructions in this Guide to help you connect the Wireless-G Broadband Router, set it up, and configure it to bridge your different networks.
-These instructions should be all you need to get the most out of the Wireless-G Broadband Router.

-wpa (wi-fi protected access): a wireless security protocol using TKIP (Temporal Key Integrity Protocol) encryption, which can be used in conjunction with a RADIUS server.
+If you do not wish to run the Setup Wizard on the Setup CD-ROM, then use the instructions in this Guide to help you connect the wpa (wi-fi protected access): a wireless security protocol using TKIP (Temporal Key Integrity Protocol) encryption, which can be used in conjunction with a RADIUS server.